Introduction: Fume Coffin - Laser Cutter Exhaust Vent Filter

 - Can Fan Max Fan 6".
 (Amazon)

 - Note: Testing of the build indicates that the Max Fan 6 is capable of producing about 100 CFM net airflow through the Fume Coffin system.
-If you need more than 100 CFM exhaust for your laser cutter you should consider upgrading the fan to a model with more airflow at 1.25 to 1.4 in. wg. resistance.
-It may be necessary to move to an 8" fan to get higher airflow at high resistance pressure.
+If you need more than 100 CFM exhaust for your laser cutter you should consider upgrading the fan to a model with more airflow at 1.25 to 1.4 inch wg. resistance.
 Alternatively, it may be possible to increase net airflow by adding an additional fan as a booster, for example, between the laser cutter and the 4" intake port in the lid.

 - Honeywell 24000-compatible replacement HEPA filter (by Global Filters).
 (Amazon)